wp-plugins/what-would-seth-godin-do/readme.txt

 == Upgrade Notice ==
+= 2.0.5 =
+Fixed a bug that prevented the welcome message from displaying on individual posts when certain plugins were installed.

 = 2.0.4 =
 WWSGD now working with the latest version of WordPress, fixing a problem loading jQuery.